sambrow/ctf-hosting-notes/README.md

   - this mainly drives home the point that you have to specify both an external and internal port or else no traffic will reach your application
 - `--name fun-app` names the newly-created container `fun-app`
   - if you don't specify a name, docker will make up one for you
-- `my-first-web-challenge:1.0` the image name and tag
+- `my-first-web-challenge:1.0` the image name and tag used to create the container

 Again you should see output like: